Mal Evans: United States and the Philippines

 The Beatles, and Evans, were introduced to cannabis by Bob Dylan in New York City in 1964.
 McCartney and Evans, both high for the first time, frantically searched until they found a pencil and paper so McCartney could write down his cannabis-influenced thoughts about life.
-He entrusted the writing to Evans, only to discover the next morning that he'd only written, with no further explanation, "There are seven levels!"
-He later guessed it was rooted in a general concept shared by some world religions although he admitted he wouldn't have known anything about them at that point.
+He entrusted the writing to Evans, only to discover the next morning that he had only written, with no further explanation, "There are seven levels!"
+He later guessed it was rooted in a general concept shared by some world religions although he admitted he would not have known anything about them at that point.
 The Beatles attended "The Night of 100 Stars" at the London Palladium on 23 July 1964, and during the show Evans constantly supplied them with whisky and Coca-Cola, which he delivered to them balanced on a wooden oar he had found backstage.

 The Beatles were always assisted by Evans on their American tours, and when they played two shows at the Hollywood Bowl in the summer of 1965 Epstein arranged for them all to have a four-day rest in a luxurious horseshoe-shaped house on stilts in Benedict Canyon off Mulholland Drive in Los Angeles.
 They spent their time there smoking cannabis joints.
 Evans and Lennon swam in the large outdoor swimming pool with cigarettes in their mouths, to see who could keep them alight the longest.
 After recording sessions in London, Lennon, Harrison, and Starr would be chauffeured back to their houses in the "stockbroker belt" of southern England, but Evans, Aspinall, and McCartney would drive to a late-night club to eat steak, chips, and mushy peas.
 The Bag O'Nails nightclub was one of their favourites, at 8 Kingly Street in Soho, London, as it also presented live music.
 In his memoirs Evans wrote: 19 January and 20: "Ended up smashed in Bag O'Nails with Paul [McCartney] and Neil [Aspinall].
 Quite a number of people attached themselves, oh that it would happen to me... freak out time baby for Mal."

 In July 1966, the Beatles toured the Philippines, and unintentionally snubbed the nation's first lady, Imelda Marcos.
 After the supposed snub was broadcast on Philippine television and radio, all of the Beatles' police protection disappeared.
 The group and their entourage had to make their way to Manila airport on their own.
-At the airport, road manager Evans was beaten and kicked, and the group members were pushed and jostled about by a hostile crowd.
-Once the group boarded the plane, Tony Barrow and Evans were ordered off, and Evans said, "Tell Lil I love her," thinking he was about to be jailed or killed.
+At the airport, Evans was beaten and kicked, and the group members were pushed and jostled about by a hostile crowd.
+Once the group boarded the plane, Tony Barrow and Evans were ordered off, and Evans said, "Tell Lil I love her", thinking he was about to be jailed or killed.
 Epstein was forced to give back all the money that the group had earned while they were there before being allowed on the plane.